mui/toolpad/docs/data/toolpad/core/integrations/react-router.md

 }
 ```

 You can then add these page components as routes to your React Router configuration (e.g.: `src/main.tsx`).
-By adding them as children of the layout route created in step 2, they will automatically be wrapped with that dashboard layout:
+By adding them as children of the layout route created above, they are automatically wrapped with that dashboard layout:

 ```tsx title="src/main.tsx"
 import DashboardPage from './pages';